-Experienced Injury Attorney Representing Residents of Los Angeles
+Experienced Injury Attorney Serving Los Angeles Area Residents

 Accidents that result in severe injuries can happen suddenly, creating an intense emotional and financial strain on both the victims and their loved ones.
 When the harm is caused by the carelessness of another party, it may be in your best interest to try to hold that party legally responsible.
 Injury lawyer Vann H. Slatter has dedicated his practice to helping people in Los Angeles and the surrounding cities pursue compensation for the negligence of others.
-We are a boutique firm proud to build sincere and honest relationships with our clients, giving their cases the individualized attention that they need while aggressively advocating on their behalf.Taking Legal Action through a Negligence Claim
+We are a boutique firm proud to build sincere and honest relationships with our clients, with our Los Angeles personal injury lawyer giving their cases the individualized attention that they need while aggressively advocating on their behalf.Taking Legal Action through a Negligence Claim

 Although the facts of each personal injury case are unique, the plaintiff will have the burden to establish the same four basic elements of any negligence claim by a preponderance of the evidence.
 The first element, duty, requires the plaintiff to prove that the defendant owed him or her a legal duty of care under the circumstances surrounding the accident.
 In general, each person has a duty to conform to a standard of conduct for the protection of others against unreasonable risks.
 Depending on the details of the case, this standard may vary if there is a special relationship between the parties, such as landlord-tenant, or in certain factual situations.